sta210-fa21/website/content/project/index.markdown

 ## Project proposal

-The purpose of the project proposal is to help you think about your analysis strategy early. s
+The purpose of the project proposal is to help you think about your analysis strategy early.

 Include the following in the proposal: